fiuparking/ReactAPP/README.md

 ![Dev Dependencies](https://img.shields.io/david/dev/fiuparking/ReactAPP.svg)
 ![Issues](https://img.shields.io/github/issues/fiuparking/ReactAPP.svg)

-Hello & welcome.
-The goal of this project is to enhance the parking services platform that is currently delivered by FIU.
-This includes the following websites:
+This project enhances the parking services platform that is currently delivered by Florida International University (FIU).
+We were able to achieve this using HTML, CSS, Javascript, and React with the help of ReactStrap.
+This webApp implements a new User Interface that is more focused on the availability of parking per garage.
+This information is delivered using a live API which displays the amount of parking spots open and the percentage of taken spots.
+The webApp can be used for both, students and employees.

+Go to https://go.fiu.edu/liveparking for a live demo

+Official FIU websites:

 https://parking.fiu.edu/patcount/